pavelnebesky/Chama-Java-Tribes-Public/README.md

 The main goals are to:
 - Create a working application where several developers collaborate in Scrum methodology
+- Write proper, clean, maintainable code (completion is not the objective)
 - Clearly separate frontend & backend
 - Implement proper APIs
-- Write proper game logic

 ## Main features